uomphoenix/firefly/README.md

 + Video feeds are not currently written to disk, so there is no local storage.
   This is a feature that we are aiming to implement ASAP.

++ There is currently no authentication required for viewing a stream - whoever has the link can view it.